RouleThomas/WagnerLab_Analyses/Tian_2022_ChIP.md

 Can try an aditional filter with motifs from "inducible genes" = very low express under the condition ChIP was done and higher express in some higher tissue = "inducible genes". --> Does TPM is ok??
+Yes but make sure data type is comparable (RNA population comparable, same library prep (strandness and polyA depletion)))

 Do not filter for promoter, keep them all!